 Oh, and I watched this dubbed, so no complaints here about the Engrish.

 The songs are not as awesome as they are supposed to be.
-For a series about a band who claims to aim for the top and doing pretty well in terms of popularity as it goes on, the songs don’t exactly excuse it.
+For a series about a band that claims to aim for the top and doing pretty well in terms of popularity, the songs don’t exactly excuse it.
 They don’t sound as amazing as they are supposed to.
 In fact, most sound pretty average so you can only think they are popular only because people with no taste cheer for them.

 The romance part is completely useless.
 Seriously, it is there but it never seems to matter.
 EVER!
 This is the story of some teens who want to be the best in the world and not to score with some girl (who conveniently is in the same band).
 In fact, they can get all the romance they want from groupies as soon as they succeed.
-Instead of that we get this ridiculous romantic triangle of sorts which doesn’t matter.
+Instead of that we get this juvenile romantic triangle of sorts which doesn’t matter.
 It’s also counter-productive for many, since idols have to be virgins and pure for their fans to like them.

 The story is very simple and is even left incomplete.
 Well, there is no need to further analyze that; simple stories are easy to get over and incomplete ones are extremely annoying.
 Yes, you can still read the continuation in the manga but this is a review of the anime.

 The anime is not very motivational.
 Seriously, it ain’t.
 If its goal is to make you cheer for some simple guys who aim for the top, then the whole thing is done lazily.
 Just compare it to the far greater response other music band anime had.
 Detroit Metal City, Suzumiya Haruhi, K-on, shows that inspired thousands to either start their own band or at least scream in joy every time they hear one of their songs.
 Beck didn’t have this effect because the songs weren’t that good and the protagonist was neither a death metal king of demons nor a cute loli.
 HE WAS A CHICKEN!